Centinol-alt/Centinol-alt/README.md

 AI, Prompt Engineering, Full Stack, Chess, Crypto, Guardians of The Galaxy Soundtrack

 ## About me
 Started coding by vibe coding a small Telegram bot for fun.
 After a few small projects, I built Zettle Notes, a note-taking app, entirely through vibe coding.
-So now I cry while reading docs at 3am AKA: I've taken an interest in programming, and now I’m learning the fundamentals to grow as a developer using AI to help speed up the whole "self-taught" arc.
+So now I cry while reading docs at 3am, or in other words: I've taken an interest in programming, and now I’m learning the fundamentals to grow as a developer using AI to help speed up the whole "self-taught" arc.
 Oh and, Neovim btw.

 ## Skills
 - **Languages:** JavaScript, TypeScript, Python, Lua